MANDARIN FLUENCY PROGRAMME

 THE 3 STAGES

 Learning to understand and speak Mandarin is Stage 1 of our Mandarin Fluency Project.
 We equip learners with a solid and practical language foundation so that they can visit China and make the most out of the language immersion environment.
-Learner will be able to communicate with local people and colleagues, and optimise their their language fluency development as well as their cross-cultural competency.
+Learners will be able to communicate with local people and colleagues, and optimise their their language fluency development as well as their cross-cultural competency.
 That is why learning to understand and speak Mandarin is only Stage 1 of our Mandarin Fluency Project.
 There are further Mandarin and cultural learning opportunities

 Stage 2: Authentic Culture Experience in China